 - Interdisciplinary data exchange

-This curricula accommodates three specific audience levels: core skills to promote reproducibility and efficiency; a Principal Investigator course on team needs, planning, and management considerations throughout the entire data life cycle, and an optional section to introduce those with autonomous tasks to explore wider skills.
+This Framework accommodates three specific audience levels: core skills to promote reproducability and efficiency; a Principal Investigator course on team needs, planning, and management considerations throughout the entire data life cycle, and an optional section to introduce those with autonomous tasks to explore wider skills.

-The recommendations report is supplemented by an outcomes report, which details background information and practical considerations for the execution and delivery the curricula framework.
+The recommendations report is supplemented by an outcomes report, which details background information and practical considerations for the execution and delivery of the Framework.

 Results from a data skills survey deployed in December 2016 to researchers and data mangers generated a Skills Gap Analysis.
 The Analysis was reviewed during a Data Skills Curricula Development Workshop held in Vienna, Austria in April 2017.
 The workshop convened training experts from around the world, including representatives from CESSDA (European Social Science), CODATA, FOSTER, ESIP, DataONE, and more.
 Participants offered insight on curricula development, development and deployment of training, optimal outcomes, and a process for community consensus and renewal.
 More information is available on the Curricula Development Workshop page.